LedgerHQ/wallet-api/packages/client/docs/reference/modules.md

 ▸ **deserializeTransaction**(`rawTransaction`): [`Transaction`](modules.md#transaction)

-Deserialize a [RawTransaction](modules.md#rawtransaction) object after is has been received over JSON-RPC protocol from the Ledger Live platfrom
+Deserialize a [RawTransaction](modules.md#rawtransaction) object after it has been received over JSON-RPC protocol from the Ledger Live platform

 #### Parameters